 Healthy Peanut Butter Frozen Yogurt

 To cut the salty twinge of the peanuts I added some of this raw Hawaiian honey my sister got for me a few months ago.
 It is so thick, creamy and dreamy, it tastes just like frosting!
 We sometimes eat it straight out of the jar as a little treat.
-Just look at its deliciousness:

 Nonfat milk, sugar, peanut butter (peanuts, sugar, peanut oil, salt), nonfat yogurt (pasteurized nonfat milk, live and active cultures), nonfat yogurt powder (nonfat milk, culture), dextrose, carrageenan, guar gum, maltodextrin, mono- and diglycerides, rice starch.

-Three sources of refined sugar in just a little bit of fro yo?
+Sugar is listed three times.
+THREE!
+So much sugar in just a little bit of fro yo?
 No thanks.
 I’ll take the homemade version, thank you very much 🙂

 And a bowl for you!

 Are you on your way to the kitchen yet?
 Go grab that peanut butter!